YihengCenFeng/Cinebox/README.md

 Cinebox is a movie discovery app that allows users to explore movies.

-Movies data fetched from the [The Movie Database API](https://developers.themoviedb.org/3/#).
+Movies data fetched from [The Movie Database API](https://developers.themoviedb.org/3/#).